CumulusNetworks/docs/content/cumulus-netq-44/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 {{<tab "SONiC">}}

-To install the NetQ Agent (this example uses Cumulus Linux but the steps are the same for SONiC):
+To install the NetQ Agent (the following example uses Cumulus Linux but the steps are the same for SONiC):

 1. Update the local `apt` repository, then install the NetQ software on the switch.